angular-ui/bootstrap/src/pagination/docs/readme.md

 A lightweight pagination directive that is focused on ... providing pagination!

-It will take care of visualising a pagination bar and make sure that the state (enabled / disabled) of prev / next buttons is maintained correctly.
+It will take care of visualising a pagination bar.
+Additionally it will make sure that the state (enabled / disabled) of the Previous / Next buttons is maintained correctly.